Versatile Innocent is no more

 He decided to seriously involve himself as an actor and dumped the producer hat, which left him nearly bankrupt.
 But, it was in the 1972 film Nrithashala that the veteran made his debut, and in Football Champion, the next year, where he uttered dialogue for the film time on the silver screen.
 Born Innocent Vareed Thekkethala on February 28, 1948, in Irinjalakuda, his early life was ordinary.

-He dropped out of the school after eighth grade when he found studies very difficult to cope with.
-He later tested political waters, contesting and winning the Irinjalakuda municipal council elections as a Revolutionary Socialist Partybacked candidate in 1979.
+He dropped out of school after eighth grade when he found studies very difficult to cope with.
+He later tested political waters, contesting and winning the Irinjalakuda municipal council elections as a Revolutionary Socialist Party-backed candidate in 1979.

 He also authored five books, including Cancer Wardile Chiri (Laughter in the Cancer Ward), in which he narrated his experiences while undergoing treatment for throat cancer.
 Irin-jalakudakku Chuttum won the Kerala Sahitya Akademi Award for Humour in 2020.